theasp/cljs-webrepl/README.md

 # CLJS-WebREPL

-An attempt at a nice looking REPL for ClojureScript.
+An attempt at a nice looking in browser REPL for ClojureScript.
+Try out the [live version](http://theasp.github.io/cljs-webrepl/)!

 # Thanks
 - Joel Martin and David Nolen for the cljs-bootstrap REPL bits: